 There are a few steps to conducting an online fundraiser:

 Depending on the platform and type of fundraiser you choose to host, these steps may differ slightly.
 However, the general structure will stay the same!

 There are a variety of platforms through which to conduct online fundraising.
 Peer-to-peer platforms, crowdfunding websites, online donation form providers, and social media networks are all channels that your organization can use to conduct online fundraising.
 How can your nonprofit choose between the many options available?

 At GoodUnited, we’ve found that the single best platform to conduct your nonprofit’s online fundraising efforts is Facebook due to its expansive functionality and benefits tailored to the needs of nonprofits.
-On Facebook, you can conduct peer-to-peer efforts and maintain an ongoing donation page.
+On Facebook, you can host Challenges and maintain an ongoing donation page.
 Additionally, you can conduct outreach activities to market your campaigns directly on the platform.